miguelrcborges/PI-2022-23/README.md

 # PI-2022-23

-In this repository where every code developed for the PI course is available.
+In this repository every code developed for the PI course is available.

 Should be noted that lines from 7 to 9 of